gladex/Kalstra/README.md

 ```

 ## Contact Information
-Have any questions or issues related to the repository, please contact Dr. Binhua Tang (bh.tang@hhu.edu.cn) or Yiyao Chen (221620010005@hhu.edu.cn).
+Have any questions or issues related to the repository, please contact Dr. Binhua Tang (bh.tang@hhu.edu.cn).